PAC Privacy Preserving Diffusion Models: Experiments

 \subsection{Empirical Results And Analysis}

-It is important to note that the \(\varepsilon\) presented in our model within the tables below is merely a hyperparameter derived from the Randomized Response (RR) as indicated in Eqn. \ref{eq:eq4}.
-This \(\varepsilon\) should not be confused with the \(\varepsilon\) from \(\varepsilon\)-Differential Privacy (DP), as our model uses PAC privacy rather than \(\varepsilon\)-DP.
+It is important to note that the \(\xi\) and \(\tau\) presented within the tables below is merely a hyperparameter derived from the Randomized Response (RR) as indicated in Eqn. \ref{eq:eq5}.
+This \(\xi\) and \(\tau\) should not be confused with the \(\varepsilon\) from \(\varepsilon\)-Differential Privacy (DP), where \(\xi\) indicates the model is PAC private, and \(\tau\) indicates the model is neither PAC private nor DP.
 We will later illustrate how our model assures privacy through the automatic control of mutual information for a PAC privacy guarantee in this section.

-Table \ref{tab: 1} and Fig.\ref{fig: fig5} details the evaluation results of image visual quality and privacy score on the CelebA dataset with a resolution of \(64 \times 64\), where each datapoint in the figure, or each entry in the table, consists of mean and standard deviation from 3 experimental results with the same epsilon and different random seeds.
+Fig. \ref{fig: fig5} details the evaluation results of image visual quality and privacy score on the CelebA dataset with a resolution of \(64 \times 64\), where each datapoint in the figure, or each entry in the table, consists of mean and standard deviation from 3 experimental results with the same epsilon and different random seeds.
 By examining the table, we can see that our model achieves image quality comparable to the state-of-the-art model DPGEN \citep{chen2022dpgen}, a conclusion also supported by Fig.\ref{fig: fig4}.

-Additionally, from Fig.\ref{fig: fig5}, our model registers the highest performance in privacy score when having similar FIDs, signaling an enhancement in our model's ability to preserve privacy without substantially impacting image utility.
+Additionally, from Fig. \ref{fig: fig5}, our model registers the highest performance in privacy score when having similar FIDs, signaling an enhancement in our model's ability to preserve privacy without substantially impacting image utility.
 The assertion is further supported by Fig. \ref{fig:fig3}, wherein the CelebA dataset is filtered based on the 'smile' attribute.
 Even upon querying the nearest images of P3DM samples, we can distinctly observe that while all P3DM samples exhibit the absence of a smile, the nearest neighbors predominantly display smiling faces.
 This highlights that, in contrast to other models, the closest images between the generated dataset and the ground truth datasets are notably similar in terms of the 'smile' expression, while the images generated by our model demonstrate distinctive features.
 Hence, the P3DM model effectively conceals the 'smile' attribute.

 Furthermore, in Table \ref{tab:3}, we compute the multivariate Gaussian matrix \(B\) with a \(1-\gamma\) noise determination for the deterministic mechanism \(M\) followed the work by \cite{xiao2023pac}.
 From this, we show that under the same confidence level of \(1- \gamma = 0.99\) to ensure \(MI(X; M(X)+B) \leq 1\), the PAC Privacy Preserving Diffusion Model exhibits the smallest norm on \(\mathbb{E}||B||_2\).
 This demonstrates that data processed by our model retains the least mutual information with the original dataset, thus affirming our model's superior performance in privacy protection.